-Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718 requires us to recognize an expense for the fair value of equity-based compensation awards.
-Grants of stock options and restricted stock, under the Company's long-term incentive plans are accounted for under FASB ASC Topic 718.
-The Compensation Committee considers the accounting implications of significant compensation decisions, especially in connection with decisions that relate to our equity award program.
-As accounting standards change, the Company may revise certain programs to appropriately align accounting expenses of our equity awards with our overall executive compensation philosophy and objectives.
+Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718 requires us to recognize an expense for the fair value of share-based compensation awards.
+Grants of stock options, restricted stock and PBRSUs under the Company's long-term incentive plans are accounted for under FASB ASC Topic 718.
+The Compensation Committee considers the accounting implications of significant compensation decisions, especially in connection with decisions that relate to our long-term incentive program.
+As accounting standards change, the Company may revise certain programs to appropriately align accounting expenses of our share-based compensation awards with our overall executive compensation philosophy and objectives.